How long does a claim stay on your car insurance?

 Will a claim affect my no claims discount?

-Many companies have a non-protected no claims discount (NCD), which means that making a claim could affect your NCD.
 However, there are some providers that offer NCD protection as an optional extra.
-For example, if you add NCD protection to an Age Co car insurance policy, provided by LV=, your NCD won't be affected no matter how many claims you make.
+For example, Age Co offers Car Insurance, provided by LV=.
+If you add NCD protection to your policy, your NCD won't be affected no matter how many claims you make.

 Do you have to declare accidents on your car insurance?

 For anyone who’s taken out car insurance in the past, you’ll know that there’s a whole host of information that you need to provide.
 This is so insurers can give you an accurate price.
-These questions could include how old you are, what your working situation is, where the car is parked most of the time and whether you’ve experienced an accident in the last few years.
-These are all things that can affect the likelihood of you making a claim, so are factored in when calculating the cost of your premium.
+These questions could include:

 Accidents have to be disclosed, whether they were your fault or someone else’s and even if you didn’t claim on your insurance at the time.
-The insurance provider will use this and other information to determine how likely it is that you will make a claim in the future.
-For example, if you’ve had multiple accidents in five years, you may be considered more likely to claim than someone who hasn’t.

-Although declaring these accidents could increase your premium, it’s important to do so, even if it was a named driver operating your car, otherwise, your insurance policy might be invalid.
-If you don’t declare a previous incident, your insurance provider will use the Claims and Underwriting Exchange (CUE) database to find out if this information is correct.
+Although declaring these accidents could increase your premium, it’s important to do so, even if it was a named driver operating your car.
+Otherwise, your insurance policy might be invalid.

 The CUE is a UK-wide central database that stores data around car and home claims that you might have made in the past.
 This is why you should always be honest about previous accidents and never provide misinformation.
 Doing so could mean future claims are denied, leaving you facing expensive repair bills, increased premiums or a voided policy, which could prevent you from obtaining insurance from other companies too.